kizitojoel/odin-restaurant/README.md

 Here is a link to the longer gist : [Publishing from a GitHub subdirectory](https://gist.github.com/cobyism/4730490)

 ### How to do it
-- Assuming my sub directory is called and there is an index.html file in the subdirectory, ensure all files are added and committed.
+- Assuming my sub directory is called dist and there is an index.html file in the subdirectory, ensure all files are added and committed.
 Then run
 ```git
 git subtree push --prefix dist origin gh-pages
 ```